zaitsev85/message-from-space/source/message8.rst

 .. todo::

-   Revise the :ref:`Haskell code <message3-code>` to support new glyphs from the eighth message.
+   Revise the :ref:`Haskell code <message3-code>` to support new glyphs from the eighth message. (appears to be done by @pink_snow but has not yet been updated in a PR)

 Once again, I encourage you to join our `chat server`_ to combine efforts and crack this message.